XDFCOS/XDFC-Archive/README.md

 # XDFC-Archive
-The archive of all XFFC releases.
+The archive of all XDFC releases.